GuYuanjie/GuYuanjie.github.io/content/aboutme/_index.md

 {{< /typeit >}}

 {{< lead >}}
-**"Exploring the intersection of Intelligence and Vision to decode the Brain."**
+**"Exploring the intersection of Intelligence and Vision to Biomedical Engineering."**
 {{< /lead >}}

 ---